ihor-delta/ex-ethics/README.md

 In the realities of the 21st century, society functions as many systems, that is good for its evolution, but not for its functioning as a whole, and its general structure has yet to be arrived at unless it collapses.

+Society, like the researcher, follows the path of least resistance.
+I really hope that society does not make the task of its own evolution so difficult that it occurs through collapse.

 ## The Principle

 The principle of ethics may look like this: